MB3hel/Arduino-Core-MSP430/README.md

 rm -r DebugServer/
 ```

 On windows, use 7zip to make the archive.
 Manually exclude the folders listed as excludes above.
+This is best done by duplicating the msp430-gcc directory and deleting the excluded files (since the archive needs to have a top level directory named `msp430-gcc`)

 ### Updating index file